 - Chickenpox is transmitted through direct contact with, or by inhaling particles from chickenpox blisters.
 It may also be spread through respiratory secretions of a person infected with the virus;

 - Recovery from chickenpox confers long lasting natural immunity and immunocompetent individuals rarely experience a second attack.
 Re-exposure to chickenpox has been found to boost immunity and reduce the risk of shingles infection in older children and adults.
 Continue reading quick facts…

-- Chickenpox vaccine is reported to be between 70 and 90 percent effective at preventing chickenpox and between 90 and 100 percent effective at preventing moderate to severe illness from chickenpox infection.
+- Chickenpox vaccine is reported to be between 80 and 85 percent effective at preventing chickenpox and more than 95 percent effective at preventing severe illness.
 The widespread use of chickenpox vaccine in the U.S. has substantially increased the rate of shingles infections in adults, as a natural boost of immunity from exposure to chickenpox in the environment is no longer occurring; Continue reading quick facts…

-NVIC encourages you to become fully informed about Chickenpox and the Chickenpox vaccine by reading all sections in the Table of Contents below, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
+NVIC encourages you to become fully informed about chickenpox and the chickenpox vaccine by reading all sections in the table of contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.